Wiredcraft/test-fullstack/README.md

 ### Project Structure

 #### There is only one page in this application, I decided to do it like that because I think this way I could show that I understand the main concepts without investing too much time.
 After all, we all already implemented routes a million times in frontend applications.
-For the frontend, I'm betting on showing my knowledge regarding contexts and data flow than design/basic features.
+For the frontend, I'm betting on showing my knowledge regarding contexts and data flow more than design/basic features.

 ![Frontend structure](https://nicrepoimg.s3.amazonaws.com/Screenshot+from+2021-09-05+10-54-22.png)